Fields, farms and woodland paths

 A pleasant circular walk from The Woodman, Wildhill car park over fields, along a ridge, through woodland and back to the pub.
 This route is a combination of two shorter walks on this site, Walk 2: The Camfield Place Loop, and Walk 6: The Wildhill Loop.

-- If you intend to end this walk with a drink at the Woodman pub in Wildhill, you can park in the pub car park, otherwise find a parking place on the road.
+- If you intend to end this walk with a drink at the Woodman in Wildhill you can park in the pub car park.

 - When in the pub car park you will see that the parking area splits.
-The lower area, just beyond a few out-buildings, leads to an aluminium kissing gate in the south west corner, which leads to a field.
-Take this path.
+The lower area, just beyond a few out-buildings, leads to a gate in the south-west corner (Hatfield footpath 84).
+Take this footpath.

 - You soon reach a gap in the hedge and another post with yellow arrow, just after a small stream.
 The post suggests you go straight across the field, but the last time I was there it had been ploughed up, so the best route is to turn slightly right and then, keeping the boundary of the field on your right, skirt the field keeping the field on your left and the hedgerow and ditch on your right and continue slightly uphill as the path climbs to the woods ahead.